-The wind has covered everything in a layer of red dust: burned-out huts and farm buildings, houses riddled with bullet holes, the charred remains of cars and dead donkeys.
+The wind has covered everything in a layer of red dust: burnt-out huts and farm buildings, houses riddled with bullet holes, the charred remains of cars and dead donkeys.
 The wells are unusable – contaminated by corpses.
 People's livestock herds have been taken.

 Seventeen-year-old Sadio Kelly, who survived the attack, describes what happened: "We didn't have time to flee.
 Those who tried to were shot.
 They threw a lot of people down the well."

-People are trying to get on with their lives but the circumstances are dire.
+In this village in Mali, people are trying to get on with their lives but the circumstances are dire.

 The Mali Red Cross acted swiftly to transport 74 wounded people – of whom 43 were in a serious condition – from Bankass, the nearest town (some 20 km from Ogossagou), to Simone Dolo Hospital in Mopti.

 The Mali Red Cross and the International Committee of the Red Cross (ICRC) began distributing food on 31 March to all the inhabitants of Ogossagou – over 1,500 affected people – including Dogon and Peul.

 Abdoulaye Barry came to the hospital with his friend Boukary, who was wounded in the head: "Everything has been destroyed.
 All I have is this boubou that they gave me here.
 I escaped with my life and my breath."

 But it is the invisible wounds, buried deep in the affected people's hearts and memories, that are likely to leave more lasting scars.
 The ICRC immediately dispatched Insaf Mustafa, a psychologist specialized in providing post-crisis psychosocial support, to help the wounded people find the words to talk about their distressing experiences: